Concepts

 Reporting Requirements#

-Capital losses must be reported in the tax return for the year they are realised, even if they cannot be used in that year.
-This is how the ATO tracks your carry-forward balance.
+Capital losses should be reported in the tax return for the year they are realised, even if they cannot be used in that year.
+This establishes the carry-forward balance and reduces the risk of a later dispute.

 The capital gains tax section of the individual tax return (Item 18) has fields for: